neurips24weakSupervision/nips2024_weak_supervision/README.md

 -"unsupervised"
 -"resnet"

+# Inference:
+Inference is started with:
+python -m nips2024_weak_supervision.object_discovery.inference --training_strategy=mask --model_complexity=cnn --weighting_factor=0.1 --model_dir=$checkpoint_path$

+Possible options for "training_strategy" are:
+-"mask"
+-"label"
+-"unsupervised"

+Possible options for "model_complexity" are:
+-"unsupervised"
+-"resnet"

+The inference output is several numpy arrays stored in the $checkpoint_path$.
+Those are needed for the evaluation in the evaluation/ folder.

 # Dataset
 The code is designed to work on the Clevrtex dataset.
 Dataset processing is described by Biza et al.: https://github.com/google-research/google-research/tree/master/invariant_slot_attention/datasets/clevrtex